Skip Navigation

 9. Shall keep in confidence personally identifiable information obtained in the course of professional service, unless disclosure serves professional purposes or is required by law.

-4. Aware of the importance of maintaining the respect and confidence of colleagues, of students, of parents, and of the community, employees of our school must display the highest degree of ethical conduct.
+4. Aware of the importance of maintaining the respect and confidence of colleagues, students, parents, and the community, employees of our school must display the highest degree of ethical conduct.
 This commitment requires that our employees:

 1. Shall maintain honesty in all professional dealings.